Len Besthoff is the Chief Investigative Reporter for the NBC Connecticut Investigates team.

 Len has covered major news stories on the East Coast and New England for 25 years, including 9/11, numerous hurricanes and snowstorms; and major stories in Connecticut, including the violence in Newtown and at Hartford Distributors in Manchester, along with the arrest of Hartford’s mayor.

-When he’s not working, you will often find Len on the soccer field, where he coaches and plays.
+When he’s not working, you will often find Len out working in his yard, running, or playing golf.
 Len and his wife support a number of community events.
+He is the celebrity host of the annual Children’s Associated Theatre of Manchester (CAST) Golf Tournament.